 Immaturity on these counts, it is argued, leads to instability since governmental authority and the legitimacy of national politics is weak.
-In such circumstances nation-building is exceptionally difficult.
+In these circumstances, the capacity of the political leadership to build a sense of 'nationhood', to create political integration, is limited.
 The immaturity in the political sphere is symptomatic of the broader undeveloped socio-economic structure of the Third World.
 The 'traditional' society generates a thoroughgoing traditionalism in all institutions: the people and their leaders cling to the past as a source of security, and fail to see beyond their immediate local, regional or ethnic concerns.
 Political rivalry and failed national policies reflect this parochialism.
 Thus, any governmental authority typically relies on a populist appeal in an attempt to unite these factions, an appeal which is usually backed up by the aggressive use of force against any opposition groups.
 The pluralist believes that the only way to overcome this undemocratic state of affairs is by education, changing people's values and attitudes to life through the diffusion of ideas from the developed to the undeveloped cultures, slowly building up social expectations that will promote economic modernisation and the development of a democratic nation-state.
-All of which sounds familiar, and is of course a refrain last heard in the tradition-modernity thesis discussed in Chapter 3.
+All of which sounds familiar, and is of course a refrain last heard in the traditionmodernity thesis discussed in Chapter 3.